 It is expected that students entering the doctoral program will possess competencies in mathematics (including linear algebra and calculus) and business (accounting, economics, finance, management), have adequate computer skills and a solid command of the English language.
 If the student is deficient in any of these areas, additional classroom work (beyond the major course of study) may be required.

-Innovation/commercialization option program requirements enable the student to develop proficiency in his/her primary area of study.
+Strategy, Entrepreneurship and Innovation option program requirements enable the student to develop proficiency in his/her primary area of study.
 The bulk of the training will involve doctoral seminars such as the following:

-MGMT 660: Foundations of Entrepreneurial Research
+BA 660: Foundations of Entrepreneurship Research

-MGMT 661: Organizational Theory
+BA 661: Organizational Theory

 MGMT 650: Organizational Behavior

-MKTG 690: Marketing and Commercialization
+MRKT 690: Marketing and Commercialization

 Doctoral students are required to complete a minimum of 18 credit hours of graduate-level courses toward the establishment of a strong foundation in research methods.
 Topics covered in such courses include research design, econometrics, and other statistics.

 BA 612: Foundations of Business Research